 Recycling does not just save lives and the planet but also saves valuable space in our landfills and helps reduce greenhouse gas emissions.
 When we recycle, we also have to use fewer resources like water and energy to turn that item into another usable item.
-Recycling is great for us, the planet, and it can also save you plenty of money.
+Recycling is great for us and the planet, and it can also save you plenty of money.

 With this in mind, in this blog, we discuss some of the basic household waste that you might not be aware of and how you can recycle it.
 Read on to discover more about the essentials of recycling!